mpcarolin/mode-time/readme.md

-## A simple javascript library for defining scheduled modes to switch at various times.
+## A simple JavaScript library for scheduling application modes to run during various time ranges.

 ### Usage